spectras/django-hvad/docs/internal/manager.rst

     .. attribute:: _language_code

-        The language code of this queryset.
+        The language code of this queryset, or special value AllLanguages if :meth:`all_languages` was called on this queryset.

     .. attribute:: translations_manager